bpetetot/conference-hall-beta/README.md

 # Conference Hall

-**Conference Hall** is an opened SaaS platform to manage call for papers and speaker submissions for your conferences and meetups.
+**Conference Hall** is an open SaaS platform to manage call for papers and speaker submissions for your conferences and meetups.
 Any speaker writes a talk once and can submit it to every event of the platform.

 **Application:** **[https://conference-hall.io](https://conference-hall.io)**